akoen/notes/content/notes/permanent_record.md

 -   To refuse to claim your privacy is actually to cede it, either to a state trespassing its constitutional restraints or to a “private” business.

--   saying that you don’t need or want privacy because you have nothing to hide is to assume that no one should have, or could have, to hide anything—including their immigration status, unemployment history, financial history, and health records.
+-   Saying that you don’t need or want privacy because you have nothing to hide is to assume that no one should have, or could have, to hide anything—including their immigration status, unemployment history, financial history, and health records.

 -   Ultimately, saying that you don’t care about privacy because you have nothing to hide is no different from saying you don’t care about freedom of speech because you have nothing to say.